johnsimcall/spideroak-systemd/README.md

 ## Multi-user support
 For systemd, the provided service file is a template.
-The text between the
-@ and .
-Indicate the user name that SpiderOak should be launched as.
+The text between the `@` and `.` symbols is for specifying a user name that SpiderOak should be launched as.
 Thus to start SpiderOak for both user 'funnel' and user 'fiasco' you would run

     systemctl spideroak@funnel.service start
     systemctl spideroak@fiasco.service start